KipkorirA/code-challenge-2/README.md

 ## Overview

 Welcome to the Interactive Shopping List Application, a simple tool designed to manage your shopping list efficiently.
-It is inspired by week 2 code challenge [here](https://moringa.instructure.com/courses/777/assignments/56015?module_item_id=122034).
+It is inspired by [ week 2 code challenge](https://moringa.instructure.com/courses/777/assignments/56015?module_item_id=122034).

 ## Features